pfheatwole/thesis/source/introduction.rst

 ..
 Pilots face problems of discovery and use

+* Pilots who want to make use of wind patterns face two problems: *discovery* and *use*.

-* How do pilots traditionally discover wind patterns?
+* How do pilots traditionally *discover* wind patterns?

   * By flying in the same region repeatedly.

   * By sharing observations with other pilots.

-* How do pilots traditionally make use of learned wind patterns?
+* How do pilots traditionally make *use* of learned wind patterns?

 * What are the challenges involved? [[problems of discovery and use]]

 * Can we address those challenges by analyzing recorded flight data?

+  * [[Discover patterns using flight data (to address the problems of discovery) and encode them in a predictive model (to address the problems of use)]]

 ..
 Step 1: address "problems of discovery"